rollkit/docs/tutorials/starter-rollup.md

 ## Next steps

-In the next tutorial, you'll learn how to build the GM World rollup using Ignite CLI.
+In the next tutorial, you'll learn how to build the GM world rollup using Ignite CLI.